gorenje/millieons.org/n/texts.md

 - Sometimes we forget how far we come [since we collectively left the caves](/w/streetwalldecoration).

+- Sometimes life is long enough to [digitally adbust some crap ad](/w/digital-adbusting).

 ### Unfortunate Happenstances

 - Some secrets are [poisonous secrets](/a/poisoned-secrets) — the kind that end up eating you up from the inside.